 In the 2018 Queen’s Birthday Honours List, Gordon was made a Member of the New Zealand Order of Merit for his involvement and services to kayaking for 40 years.

-Maxine is the firm’s resident Director in the Cromwell office.
+Maxine is the firm’s resident Director at the Cromwell office.

 After graduating in 1988, Maxine commenced practice in Invercargill, becoming a partner in 1993.
 In 2005 Maxine moved with her family to Cromwell where she has become deeply involved in the community, including serving 9 years on the Cromwell College Board of Trustees, 6 of those years as Chairperson.